zmoog/zmoog.github.io/content/posts/build-a-custom-agent.md

 draft: false
 ---

+The [Elastic Agent](https://www.elastic.co/elastic-agent) is a unified agent to collect data and send them to the Elasticsearch cluster.

+The main functionalities are:

+- Data collection
+- Central management of agents in Kibana
+- Easy to use integrations

+## Why build a custom Elastic Agent?

+If you are an integration developer, sooner or later you'll end up needing a custom agent build.

+Maybe you just added a new feature or fixed a bug on Beats and you want to test it with the Agent.
+Or you want to give a PR from another developer a try.

+If you want to run a custom version of Beats as an agent component, this guide is for you.

+## Anatomy of the Agent

+For the data collection feature, the current version of Elastic Agent leverages Filebeat, Metricbeat, and other beats under the hood.
+It orachestrates them behind the scenes.

+So to build the Agent, you first need to build at least Filebeat and Metricbeat to achieve the basic data collection functionality.

+## Overview

+This guide is organized in three different sections: Build, Run, and Share.

+Build
+- Build Filebeat
+- Build Metricbeat
+- Build or download other Beats (optional)
+- Finaly, build the Agent

+Run
+- Enroll on Elastic Cloud
+- Enroll on local stack with elastic-package

+Share
+- Share an Agent image on Docker Hub

-## Why?
+## Build

-If you make a change to Filebeat, it's simple to test it running Filebeat standalone.
-It's not a big deal.

-However, sometimes you need to test the change by running Filebeat in the Elastic Agent as one of its components.

-This post explains how to make a change to Filebeat, build it and run it as parte of the Agent.

-It's just a few steps away!

-## A small change to ship
+### A small change to ship

-For this research, I'll make this trivial change to Filebeat:
+For this guide, we'll make a trivial change to Filebeat:

 ```diff
 ff --git a/x-pack/filebeat/input/azureeventhub/input.go b/x-pack/filebeat/input/azureeventhub/input.go